elceef/dnstwist/docs/README.md

 Unicode tables consist of thousands of characters with many of them visually similar to each other.
 However, despite the fact certain characters are encodable using punycode, most TLD authorities will reject them during domain registration process.
-In genaral, TLD authorities disallow mixing of characters coming from different Unicode scripts or maintain their own sets of acceptable characters.
+In general, TLD authorities disallow mixing of characters coming from different Unicode scripts or maintain their own sets of acceptable characters.
 With that being said, the homogylph fuzzer was build on top of carefully researched range of Unicode characters (homoglyphs) to ensure that